tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>

-It does not work, as I am not in the default namespace.
+It does not work, as we are not in the default namespace.
 Indeed, the pod are running in *big-monolith* namespace:

 <div style="text-align: center">
 <img src="https://user-images.githubusercontent.com/18376283/156608884-3ab21fba-4893-450f-a0bc-a6ca4d7d967a.png" />